isakb/soundcloud-playlists/README.md

 Dependencies
 ============

-You should be able to simply open the index.html file and use the app like that.
-(Preferably serve it with a web server.)
-However you need node.js and npm to build and deploy the project.
+You should in theory be able to simply open the index.html file and use the app like that (except for problems that occur when using the file: protocol).

-Typing `npm install` from a Bash prompt should take care of everything.
+In order to get the dependencies need for development, you need ot have node.js installed, as well as npm, and `npm install -g jake`.

+Then you only have to run `jake deps` in order to get everything you need.

+Typing `jake -T` will list the tasks available.
-Typing `node deploy.js` should deploy the project into the cloud.
+Typing `jake deploy` should deploy the project into the cloud.

 Tech used